 5. Baker’s cyst

 A Baker’s cyst is a type of swelling that forms in the joint behind the knee.
 It occurs due to an accumulation of synovial fluid and causes pain behind the knee, swelling, decreased range of motion, and pain when bending the knee that worsens with activity.
-The cyst can often be palpated with your hands and feels like a moveable lump.
+The cyst can often be palpated with your hands and feels like a movable lump.
 Not all Baker’s cysts present with symptoms, however, nor do they all require treatment.

 This type of cyst, also called a popliteal cyst, is usually related with other conditions, like rheumatoid arthritis, osteoarthritis, a meniscus injury or cartilage breakdown.
 Many times, the symptoms of a Baker’s cyst can resolve when the other condition is treated.